- How is retinoblastoma treated?

 - Cyclophosphamide can damage the bladder, which can cause blood in the urine.
 This risk can be lowered by giving this drug along with plenty of fluids and with a drug called mesna, which helps protect the bladder.

-For more information about chemotherapy, see our document Understanding Chemotherapy: A Guide for Patients and Families.
+For more information about chemotherapy, see our document A Guide to Chemotherapy.

 If you’d like more information on a drug used in your child’s treatment or a specific drug mentioned in this section, see our Guide to Cancer Drugs , ask a member of your health care team, or call us with the names of the medicines your child is taking.